Humanist & Heart-Based Leadership Executive Coach

 Creativity, inspiration, motivation, energy, meaning, purpose, faith, flow, and guidance, among others, presented a much wider picture.
 More than half of the collected answers were connected with something else.

 Marie Reig Florensa The heart factor decoded thesis research.
-Survey results comparison visualization.
+Survey results comparison visualisation.

 What most called my attention was what, repeatedly, many creative leaders shared with me: “Marie, my creativity is driven by my heart”.